A

 Acadian flycatchers are small passerine birds, measuring 5.5 to 5.9 inches long and weighing 0.4 to 0.5 ounces, with an 8.7 to 9.1-inch wingspan.
 They have long tails, broad bills, large heads, and long wings.
 Adults are olive-green above and whitish below, with dark wings and white wingbars.
 Their bills are dark above and orange-yellow below.

 These birds are mostly solitary, except during breeding, when they form monogamous pairs and nest near other flycatchers.
 They typically spend their time perched in the mid-canopy of their forest habitat, sallying out to catch insects and returning to their perch.
 They sing their songs early in the morning, an emphatic two-note “peet-seet!”
-The Acadian flycatcher is fun to watch as he quickly maneuvers through trees, using rapid wingbeats to take direct flights.
+The Acadian flycatcher is fun to watch as it quickly maneuvers through trees, using rapid wingbeats to take direct flights.
 Their exact speed is unknown.

 Migration Pattern and Timing